 5. “I can’t thank you enough.”

-- Explanation & Nuance: This is a form of hyperbole that emphasizes the sheer scale of your gratitude.
-It’s for those times when someone has truly gone above and beyond, and you feel simple words are insufficient.
+- Explanation & Nuance: This emphasizes the sheer scale of your gratitude, for when someone has truly gone above and beyond.

-- When to Use?
-For major favors or acts of support, especially in challenging situations where someone’s help was critical.
+- When to Use: For major favors or acts of support where someone’s help was critical.

 - Tone: Emphatic, Deeply Grateful, Sincere.